nathenharvey/someara.github.com/source/_posts/2012-09-11-promises-lies-and-dryrun-mode.markdown

 The <a href=http://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html">make</a>
 utility is the earliest example I can find of an automation tool with a dry-run option.
-Make reads a descriptor file, then typically generates highly complex sets of commands to build sofware.
+Make is usually used to build software.
 It calls compilers, assemblers, linkers, check timestamps, and copy files around the filesystem.

-Dry-run mode in make works by building a procedure of functions to be executed, and simply printing them instead of running them.
-This is super useful because make will actually execute all the things it says it will in a real-run mode.
+Dry-run mode in make works by building a set of commands to be executed, then simply prints them instead of running them.
+This is super useful because make will actually execute all the commands it says it will in real-run mode.
 Every.
 Single.
 Time.

 Likewise, rsync's dry-run mode behaves the same way.
 Rsync will print a list of files it needs to copy, and, assuming no changes between